 Up to a case

-Some heart transplant patients decide to not work after the heart transplant surgery.
-However, some research results suggest that working after heart transplantation is perfectly normal and more than that – probably healthier for heart transplant patients.
+Some of the patients choose to not work after the operation.
+However, it is known that working after heart transplantation operation is quite normal and it is probably better for the patients.

-There are many possible complications of heart transplantation since it is a serious open heart surgery involving organ transplantation.
-To the most important risks belong heart transplant rejection.
-A set of immunosuppressing drugs have a task to prevent transplant rejection but still, they may not be strong enough.
-In such a case a new heart transplant or other solutions may be discussed.
-Other risks of heart transplantation include infections, heart diseases including heart failure and cardiovascular disease, as well as damage to other vital organs caused by medicines routinely prescribed to heart transplant patients.
+Since heart transplantation is a serious open-heart surgery, it involves some risks and complications.
+The most significant risk of heart transplant surgery is heart transplant rejection.
+Several immunosuppressing drugs need to be taken by the patients to prevent transplant rejection but still, they may not be strong enough.
+In such cases, a new heart transplant or other alternative solutions would be discussed.
+Also, heart transplant operation involves some other risks such as infections, heart diseases including heart failure and cardiovascular disease, in addition to the damage to other vital organs caused by medications regularly prescribed to heart transplant patients.